 - Let's not forget the Penal Troopers, who are convicted criminals given one last chance to serve The Emperor.
 They get to charge the enemy wearing explosive collars, with a commissar holding the detonator.
 If the bomb doesn't go off, they are absolved of sin and free to go.
 Of course, they are also standing in front of a hostile army, unarmed.

 - The new Space Wolves Hero Unit, Lukas the Trickster, has one of his hearts (ripped out by a Dark Eldar pirate, he survived) replaced with a stasis bomb — if he's ever killed, everyone around him (probably including his killer) will be trapped in stasis for eternity with his laughter.

 - In Magic: The Gathering, several cards give benefits to you or harm other players upon their removal from play.
 The most successful of these is Standstill, a card whose switch is a spell being cast.
 An entire deck archetype was built around it.

-- The first four Robot Masters you fight in Mega Man 7 were activated by a Dead Man Switch after Dr. Wily was sent to prison at the end of Mega Man 6.
+- The first four Robot Masters you fight in Mega Man 7 were activated by a Dead Man Switch a couple months after Dr. Wily was sent to prison at the end of the last game.

-- The "Auto-" spells and effect materia in Final Fantasy games and inspired series work much the same way as Contingency in Dungeons and Dragons (useful when the Dean Man Trigger is set to bring the operator Back from the Dead).
+- The "Auto-" spells and effect materia in Final Fantasy games and inspired series work much the same way as Contingency in Dungeons and Dragons (useful when the Dead Man's Trigger is set to bring the operator Back from the Dead).